vkosuri/vkosuri.github.io/README.md

-# Jekyll Theme - Mundana by WowThemes.net
+The blog developed using Jekyll Theme - Mundana by WowThemes.net